open-ict/opendigitaltwin-builder/master/MASTER_SUBMISSION_BUNDLE.md

 ## Ecosystem
 The project targets SMEs, cooperatives, makers, fab labs, beekeepers, environmental monitoring initiatives and open-source developers.
 Results will be shared through public repositories, documentation and demonstrations.

-## Generative AI
-Yes (used for drafting assistance, reviewed and validated manually)

 ## Technical attachment text
 OpenDigital Twin Builder is proposed as reusable open infrastructure for modelling connected physical assets in a self-hosted and interoperable way.